RdtBui/shopify-infrastructure-challenge/README.md

 I believe that this feature would give you a glimpse of my analytical skills.

 ### Mechanic
 The report is based off of the logs generated whenever an item is created or edited.
 In normal time, they would be timestamped with the date of execution but a few logs for the year 2021 has been seeded for demonstration purposes.
 These logs would then be extracted in the report model and compiled into different metrics.
-Improvement of the feature can be easily made which is described in the [Thoughts and Improvements](#thoughts-and-improvements) section.
+Am improvement of the feature can be easily made which is described in the [Thoughts and Improvements](#thoughts-and-improvements) section.

 ### Metrics
 - Most Stocked Item